MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 ---
-title: Sign up or purchase the Power BI service as an individual
+title: Sign up or purchase Fabric as an individual
-description: Learn how to sign up for or purchase the Power BI service and begin using it for your individual data analysis and visualization needs.
+description: Learn how to sign up for or purchase Microsoft Fabric and begin using it for your individual data analysis and visualization needs.
 level: intermediate
 author: mihart
 ms.author: mihart